jlaxman/Google-drive-extension/README.md

 <h3> Setup your Environment </h3>

 Prerequisites
-To run this quickstart, you need the following prerequisites:
+You need the following prerequisites:

 1) <a href='https://developers.google.com/workspace/guides/create-project'> A Google Cloud project </a>